joshuasommerfeld/klaxons-at-dawn/README.md

 **Advantage**: When convincing people to do the "right" thing.

 **Special**: Any time, you can add 1 to the survivor tension meter to get your way on a survivor group decision.

+**SPECIAL NOTE**: The Paragon special move is incredibly powerful and easily abused.
+We suggest that the Paragon player not use this ability because they, as a player, wish for a different outcome to a decision, but instead that they believe their *character* would wish for a different decision.
+This move is to be used judiciously...but it can make great tension between characters.

 ## Aptitude